rafaelsetragni/awesome_notifications_fcm/README.md

 # 🛠 Getting Started

-In this section, you going to configue your Android and iOS project to use all features available in **awesome_notifications_fcm**:
+In this section, you going to configure your Android and iOS project to use all features available in **awesome_notifications_fcm**:

 <br>